Whether you're uploading an audition for a project or a demo to your profile, please be sure that your audio file is in the following format:

 Converting to mp3 format using these parameters depends on the specific software you are using.
-If you're unaware of how to convert file formats, or are unfamilar with these terms, we highly recommend that you get coaching, as these are terms that you will be expected to know.
-Audio editing and knowledge is required prior to auditioning and offering yourself for work.
+If you're unaware of how to convert file formats or are unfamiliar with these terms, we highly recommend that you get coaching, as these are terms that you will be expected to know.
+Audio editing and knowledge are required prior to auditioning and offering yourself for work.

 What is the difference between formats?